 3.3.
 Analysis solution layer

-A centralized / remote server gathers data from different devices from the network and key components, regardless of the type of healthcare solution available.
-Algorithm-embedded servers analyze real-time operational data and provide observation and conclusions.
+A centralized/remote server gathers data from different devices from the network and key components, regardless of the type of healthcare solution available.
+Algorithm-embedded servers analyze real-time operational data and provide observations and conclusions.
 The data centricity helps you diagnose, predict disease and take preventive measures.

 4. Market Forecast